 Our MSc by Research in Life Sciences is a dedicated programme which is designed to enable students to further develop their research skills by focusing on a specialist project.

-This course provides an opportunity for students from biological subjects to begin research in life sciences.
-Research may be conducted in a broad range of topics in biology and life sciences and as a researcher in the School, you will have the opportunity to collaborate with academics working on studies and projects.
+Our MSc by Research provides an opportunity for students from biological subjects to begin research in life sciences.
+Research may be conducted in a broad range of topics.
+As a researcher in the School, you will have the opportunity to collaborate with academics working on studies and projects.